ColoredCow/portal/docs/development_guideline.md

 cd project/
-git checkout develop           # switch to develop branch git pull --recurse-submodules  # pull all changes in the repo including changes in the submodules git submodule update --remote  # pull all changes for the submodules(optional)
+git checkout develop           # switch to develop branch git pull --recurse-submodules  # pull all changes in the repo including changes in the submodules git submodule update --remote  # pull all changes for the submodules
 ```

 2. Push your local changes to Github.